koding/koding/docs/docs/creating-an-aws-stack/index.md

     >Click away from any of the tabs to return to your **Stack template editor**.

-4. Edit your **Readme** section to greet your team and provide them with information or instructions
+4. Edit your **Readme** section to greet your team and provide them with information or instructions.
+You can use [markdown](https://en.wikipedia.org/wiki/Markdown) format

     ![Read Me][4]